-It’s time to think more deeply about the drinking water at your home.
+It’s time to think more deeply about the water you drink at your home.

 Ponder for a moment exactly what is in the water you drink and use for cooking, bathing, washing dishes and even washing laundry.
 Do you actually know what is in the water and just how safe it really is for you and your family?
 Sure, you might have city water, and your water company has reassured you of its safety, stating the water was tested and found to be within accepted parameters.

 But, what exactly are the acceptable parameters for bacteria, lead, chlorine, radium, iron, and other such minerals, deposits, and contaminants?
 It largely depends upon several factors, including: